kirilliliych/Worms_game/README.md

 ![ALT](readme_pictures/stl_vector4.png)
 ![ALT](readme_pictures/my_vector4.png)

 As it can be seen, tests have shown only a slight difference which can be neglected.
+My pseudo-STL did not bring significant benefit.
 ***
 ## How can I help
 I explicitly welcome any outside contributors.
 Use my mail: _ilichev.kv@phystech.edu_.